jessepav/lacygoill-wiki-backup/zathura/zathura.md

 And install `libmupdf-pic-dev` then `zathura-pdf-mupdf` with `$ dpkg -i`.
 Again, it will purge `zathura-pdf-poppler`:

-    ...~
+    ...˜
-    dpkg: considering removing zathura-pdf-poppler in favour of zathura-pdf-mupdf ...~
+    dpkg: considering removing zathura-pdf-poppler in favour of zathura-pdf-mupdf ...˜
-    dpkg: yes, will remove zathura-pdf-poppler in favour of zathura-pdf-mupdf~ ...~
+    dpkg: yes, will remove zathura-pdf-poppler in favour of zathura-pdf-mupdf˜ ...˜

 #### How to compile it from source?